 But you can’t buy new Year.

-Since you’ve been searching for the best headphones for EDM, implies that you are a fan of loud music.
+Since you’ve been searching for the best headphones, implies that you are a fan of loud music.
 Listening to music at high volumes for a long period can seriously damage your ears.
 Anything beyond 85 dB can cause damage to your ears.

 This is it.